lgeurts/text-align/README.md

 ## Bug(s)

-* Not working with certain elements in code files (like brackets and braces), however, I don't see many people using it in code.
+* Not working with certain elements in code files (like ending brackets and braces), however, I don't see many people using it in code.
 At any rate, I will try to fix this.

 ## TODO:

-* Find a way to implement this where undoing it will only take one command z
+* Find a way to implement this where undoing it will only take one command+z
 * Release